marcua/wwhns/README.md

 # What Would Hacker News Say?

-What Would Hacker News Say (WWHNS) is a bookmarklet which allows you to see if there is a [Hacker News](http://news.ycombinator.com/) (HN) discussion about a page you are currently viewing.
+What Would Hacker News Say (WWHNS) is a bookmarklet that allows you to see if there is a [Hacker News](http://news.ycombinator.com/) (HN) discussion about a page you are currently viewing.